core-wg/oscore/draft-ietf-core-object-security.md

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}

-Sequence numbers and replay window are initialized as defined in {{initial-replay}}.

 ## AEAD Nonce Uniqueness {#nonce-uniqueness}

 An AEAD nonce MUST NOT be used more than once per AEAD key.
 In order to assure unique nonces, each Sender Context contains a Sequence Number used to protect requests, and - in case of Observe - responses.
 If messages are processed concurrently, the operation of reading and increasing the sequence number MUST be atomic.